 4. enrolled as a full-time student when applying for admission into the internship program, and the terms before and after the internship.

-There are three possible grades for internships:
+There are four possible grades for internships:

 1. P (Pass) – Student successfully completes the internship requirements

-2. F (Fail) – Student does not successfully complete the internship requirements
+2. F (Fail) – Student does not successfully complete the internship requirements.
+A failing grade for the internship work term results in dismissal from the internship program

 Summary of Regulations